mason-may/dot-files/cheetsheet/vim.md

 " Searching
 \zs	anything, sets start of match
 \ze	anything, sets end of match
+\v Changes to use regex using very magic

 " Finding files and piping them to argsdo find . -name "*.txt" | xargs -o vim